garethbrown82/gareths-blog/content/blog/firebase-functions-notes/index.md

 exports.notes = functions.https.onRequest(app);
 ```

 I've added comments to the code to give a brief explanation of what's happing.
-You can see we've imported express to manage the request and also the [Firebase admin SDK](https://firebase.google.com/docs/database/admin/start), which we use to access the Firestore API by calling `admin.firestore()`.
-We then get a reference to the `notes` collection and asynchronously call the `get()` method the return the notes.
+You can see we've imported Express to manage the request and also the [Firebase admin SDK](https://firebase.google.com/docs/database/admin/start), which we use to access the Firestore API by calling `admin.firestore()`.
+We then get a reference to the `notes` collection and asynchronously call the `get()` method to return the notes.
 We add the note data from each document to an array and return the array in json format.

 Now open up the `index.js` file which contains our 'hello world' function.
 Delete all the current code and use this file to import and export our `notes.js` file.